lohani2280/mdanalysis/GSoC-2017-Project-Ideas.md

 This project will familiarize you with working with and connecting different APIs, as well as giving insight into how modern portable data storage file formats work.

-# Increase platform availability

-## Help port MDAnalysis to Python 3
+# Help port MDAnalysis to Python 3

 **Difficulty**: Easy